kataru-lang/unity-kataru/README.md

 ![rust workflow](https://github.com/katsutoshii/kataru/actions/workflows/rust.yml/badge.svg)

-Kataru 「カタル」is a system for interactive dialogue based on YAML, parsed in Rust.
+[Kataru 「カタル」](https://github.com/kataru-lang/kataru) is a system for interactive dialogue based on YAML, parsed in Rust.

 Unity-Kataru packages it nicely with scripts that make it possible to use in Unity.